 - Always preheat your pan to a medium heat and pretest with a little of the egg mixture.
 If the egg mixture sizzle when it hits the pan, you are ready to go.
 You pan should not be so hot that it is smoking.

-- You will have to adjust the heat during the cooking process and may even need to take the pan off the heat for a bit if using an electric cooktop.
-(For this video, we had to shoot on this electric ceramic cooktop that shuts off when you take the pan off the heat.
-Don’t even get us started but that is not the most convenient thing to happen while cooking tomagoyaki)
+- You will have to adjust the heat during the cooking process.
+If using an electric cooktop, you may even need to take the pan off the heat for a bit to regulate the heat.

 - Make sure that you get the egg layer up on the sides and underneath the previous egg layer to get the most uniform and beautiful roll.

-- When you cut your Japanese Egg Roll Tomagoyaki use a sawing motion back and forth and gentle so you keep its round shape.
+- Use a sawing motion back and forth to slice the Japanese roll.
+Be gentle so you keep its round shape.

 - Be patient with yourself.
-The first time you make a Japanese Egg Roll Tomagoyaki it might not be the prettiest roll but with each try your skills will get better and better.
+The first time you make a Japanese Egg Roll it might not be the prettiest roll.
+However with each try, your skills will get better and better.

 Shrimp Tempura Udon Noodle Recipe